Electric Resistance Converter

 Popular Unit Electric Resistance Conversions

-Resistors are specially engineered components that provide the necessary impedance in a circuit.
+Resistors are specially engineered components that provide the necessary resistance in a circuit.

-Electric impedance (R) can be computed using Ohm's Law, which states that impedance is equal to the ratio of voltage (V) to current (I).
+The electric impedance (R) is given by Ohm's Law, in which impedance is a ratio of voltage (V) to current (I).

 The electrical resistance formula is: